 1. Listen without being defensive.

 Broken trust is more than just the act that was committed.
 Your spouse has invested time, emotion, and their own vulnerability into believing something about you, but now they’re not sure who you are.
 Their image of you has been tarnished.
-There is an uncertainty and even a fear that you will emotionally hurt or betray them if it means getting what you want.
+There is uncertainty and even a fear that you will emotionally hurt or betray them if it means getting what you want.
 It’s not simply that you hid money, lied, or had an affair.
 It causes one to question their own choice to emotionally invest in the relationship.
 Don’t minimize or oversimplify the act.
 Lean in to listen.
-Ask questions to understand as fully as possible the pain that has been caused.
+Ask questions to understand the pain as fully as possible.
 It may hurt to hear.
 You will probably want to defend yourself—don’t.

 Avoid statements like, “That wasn’t my intention.” or “I didn’t mean to hurt you.”